Home/Journal

 Mortgage and Tax Compliance

-Letting a property without your mortgage lender's consent is a breach of your mortgage terms.
+Letting a property without your lender's consent is a breach of your mortgage terms.
 Failing to declare rental income is tax evasion.

 HMO Compliance (If Applicable)

-- [ ] Minimum room sizes met (6.51 sqm for one person, 10.22 sqm for two)
+• Meet minimum room sizes (6.51 sqm for one person, 10.22 sqm for two)

-- [ ] Waste management plan in place
+• Have a waste management plan in place

 Penalty for non-compliance: Unlimited fines for operating an unlicensed HMO.
 Tenants can apply for rent repayment orders covering up to 12 months' rent.